scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

 The date picker is a component that helps users to complete date input fields.
 To help with accessibility, it can be used with a keyboard, as well as mouse or touchscreen.

-The date picker can be set with limits on the dates that can be selected by users.
+The date picker can be set with limits on the dates that users can select.

 ## Why we use this component